PavanBhat007/ECG-Analyser-Demo/README.md

 1. Enter the user details -> name, age, gender.
 2. Upload the ECG file.
 It must be a LabChart file having the extension `.adicht`.
 3. Click submit, and the analysis report will be displayed.
+4. The uploaded file will be saved in the uploads folder.